syncora-ai/Synthetic-AI-Developer-Productivity-Dataset/README.md

 - Ethically aligned with modern AI development standards

 Whether you're researching developer well-being or simulating team performance, Syncora’s synthetic datasets give you the freedom to explore — safely.
+## 💬 Questions or Suggestions?

+Have feedback, research use cases, or want to contribute?
+Drop us a message or create an issue.
+We're always looking to collaborate with AI researchers, developer advocates, and product teams pushing the boundaries of productivity science.

 ---